 HySAFER has experience in addressing knowledge gaps and technological bottlenecks in hydrogen safety research and research-led education.
 It is internationally recognised with external funding from prestigious research funding agencies.

 Monday 11 March

-12pm to 2pm Registration and lunch 2pm to 2.15pm Welcome, Prof Vladimir Molkov (Ulster University), Prof Alfredo Ortiz (University of Cantabria) 2:15pm - 3pm Hydrogen safety activities in Europe, Dr Alberto Garcia (FCH 2 JU) 3pm to 3.45pm HYLANTIC project, Prof Alfredo Ortiz (University of Cantabria) 3.45pm to 4.15pm Coffee break and networking 4.15pm to 5pm Inherently safer filling of hydrogen-powered vehicles, Dr Pietro Moretto, (European Commission, JRC) 5pm to 5.45pm Round table discussion 6pm to 8pm Welcome reception (Loughview Suite)
+12pm to 2pm Registration and lunch 2pm to 2.15pm Welcome, Prof Vladimir Molkov (Ulster University), Prof Alfredo Ortiz (University of Cantabria) 2.15pm to 3pm Hydrogen safety activities in Europe, Dr Alberto Garcia (FCH 2 JU) 3pm to 3.45pm HYLANTIC project, Prof Alfredo Ortiz (University of Cantabria) 3.45pm to 4.15pm Coffee break and networking 4.15pm to 5pm Inherently safer filling of hydrogen-powered vehicles, Dr Daniele Melideo (European Commission, JRC) 5pm to 5.45pm Round table discussion 6pm to 8pm Welcome reception (Loughview Suite)

 Tuesday 12 March